drmaize/ThermoAlign/README.md

     docker run -t -i drmaize/thermoalign:TA_1.0.0_Zm3 /bin/bash         #(a maize ready version)

+These docker containers may be run on a cluster in interactive mode:

+    qsub -I -V -N intrctv -l nodes=biomix17:ppn=5

+and then,

+    docker run -t -i drmaize/thermoalign:TA_1.0.0_s /bin/bash

 Please be aware that the available memory for running these docker containers should be greater than the combined size of the whole genome and variant files.